 You could say that Magento, the free software package, isn’t really the product at all.
 It is the marketing tool.
 The products are the service and other features offered by Varien.
 With Magento out there attracting a growing open-source community, Rubin and his Varien team used their considerable online resources to get it into more hands.

 Rubin: The blog worked well — the Varien Blog — we have used it for a couple of years, and it was definitely a key to getting the word out [about Magento].

 Of course having the Magento platform in the hands of 20,000 of your best friends keeps the Internet alive with activity and content about Magento and the services offered by Varien.
 Not only that, Rubin enjoys something else vital to any ecommerce merchant — plenty of instant feedback.

 Rubin: The feedback level is very different from the typical proprietary product.
 We hear about anything and everything, some good and some bad.
 It is our job to filter all that information and find the comments that are worthwhile to our mission.
 Some users are happy with what they have, and some aren’t.
 There is a full gamut of ideas.

 The Varien team is working on a new product that will hit the market in late June.

-It takes a lot of confidence in what you are doing to make an investment and then give away the product.
-But Roy Rubin’s ability to see past the blind spot created by the need and desire for quick profits, has allowed him to build an online community that solves both his marketing and future development needs in one smooth move.
-It’s one of those scenarios that others will admire but few will have the fortitude to follow.
+It takes a lot of confidence in what you are doing to invest and then give away the product.
+But Roy Rubin’s ability to see past the blind spot created by the need and desire for quick profits has allowed him to build an online community that solves both his marketing and future development needs in one smooth move.
+It’s one of those scenarios that others will admire, but few will have the fortitude to follow.